botingw/langgraph-dev-navigator/README.md

 ## Documentation:

+### For developers
-*   `langchain-agent-workflow-plan.md`: High-level plan for agentic workflow development.
+*   `docs/prd.md`: High-level plan for improving SWE agents's capabilities in agentic workflow development.
-*   `ide_integration_guide.md`: Concrete steps for integrating the rules into your IDE.
+*   `docs/ide_integration_guide.md`: Concrete steps for integrating the rules into your IDE.
-*   `task_implementation_strategies.md`: Mapping of roadmap items to implementation strategies.
+*   `docs/task_implementation_strategies.md`: Mapping of roadmap items to implementation strategies.
-*   `tmp_windsurf_rule.md`: The core rules file that guides the AI assistant.
+*   `docs/langgraph-ai-rules.md`: The core rules file that guides the AI assistant.
+It is in .clinerules folder and .windsurf/rules folder.

 ## Contributing: